xiangp126/CrossLv/README.md

 ### Illustrate
-- This project aims to provide and persist **Cosy Working Environment** on Linux and Mac
+- This project aims to provide and persist **Cosy Programming Environment** on Linux and Mac
 - Release more time on coding itself rather than installing tools time and time again boringly
-- Done everything even from fresh OS installation all in one
+- Done everything even from fresh OS installation all in one-key
-- Different mode fit for different need
+- Different mode satisfies different needs

 <table width=100%>
     <tr align=center>
         <th colspan=2> Mode </th>